-All Empire members with the above diagnoses are eligible for DM services.
-Members are identified through continuous case finding efforts to include, but not limited to, case finding welcome calls, claims-mining and referrals.
-Providers can also refer patients who can benefit from additional education and care management support.
+All Empire members with one or more of the listed conditions are eligible for condition care services.

+As a valued provider, we welcome your referrals of patients who can benefit from additional education and case management support.
+Our case managers will work collaboratively with you to obtain your input in the development of care plans.
 Members identified for participation in any of the programs are assessed and stratified based on the severity of their diseases.
-Once enrolled in a program, the member is provided with continuous education on self-management concepts, which include primary prevention, behavior modification, and compliance/surveillance, as well as care management for high-risk members.
-Program evaluation outcome measurement and process improvement are built into all the programs.
-Providers are given updates regarding patient status and progress.
+They are provided with continuous education on self-management concepts, which include primary prevention, behavior modification, and compliance/monitoring, as well as case/care management for high-risk members.
+Providers are given telephonic and/or written updates regarding patient status and progress.

-DM Provider Rights and Responsibilities
+Condition Care Provider Rights and Responsibilities